 Things you’ll need: Boxes, pillows, ropes

-By jumping over obstacles, your kids can strengthen their vision and body control skills.
-This is one of the best activities for 5 year olds to do at home and is super easy for you to set up as well.
+Your kids can strengthen their vision and body control skills by jumping over obstacles.
+This is one of the best activities for 5-year-olds to do at home and is super easy for you to set up.

 Related Reading: Best Outdoor Games for Kids of All Ages